lithops-cloud/lithops/config/compute/ibm_vpc.md

 ### Setup

-1. Follow [IBM VPC setup](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-a-vpc-using-cli) tutorial to create a VPC, create subnets in one or more regions and to attach a public gateway (using the IBM Cloud CLI)
+1. Follow [IBM VPC setup](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-a-vpc-using-cli) tutorial to create a VPC, create subnets in one or more regions and to attach a public gateway (using the IBM Cloud CLI).

-2. Create a SSH key in [IBM VPC SSH keys UI](https://cloud.ibm.com/vpc-ext/compute/sshKeys)
+2. Create a SSH key in [IBM VPC SSH keys UI](https://cloud.ibm.com/vpc-ext/compute/sshKeys).

-3. Create a virtual server instance (VM) in [IBM VPC virtual server instances UI](https://cloud.ibm.com/vpc-ext/compute/vs) with CPUs and RAM needed for your application
+3. Create an Ubuntu-based virtual server instance (VM) in [IBM VPC virtual server instances UI](https://cloud.ibm.com/vpc-ext/compute/vs) with CPUs and RAM needed for your application.

-4. Reserve and associate a floating IP address in [IBM VPC floating IPs UI](https://cloud.ibm.com/vpc-ext/network/floatingIPs) to be used for the virtual server instance
+4. Reserve and associate a floating IP address in [IBM VPC floating IPs UI](https://cloud.ibm.com/vpc-ext/network/floatingIPs) to be used for the virtual server instance.

+5. Access to your [security groups](https://cloud.ibm.com/vpc-ext/network/securityGroups) rules and open the port 8080

 ### Configuration

-1. Get your IBM IAM API key, you can create new keys [here](https://cloud.ibm.com/iam/apikeys)
+1. Get your IBM IAM API key, you can create new keys [here](https://cloud.ibm.com/iam/apikeys).

-2. Get the floating IP address of your virtual server instance which can be found [here](https://cloud.ibm.com/vpc-ext/network/floatingIPs)
+2. Get the floating IP address of your virtual server instance which can be found [here](https://cloud.ibm.com/vpc-ext/network/floatingIPs).

-3. Get the endpoint of your subnet region, endpoint URLs list can be found [here](https://cloud.ibm.com/apidocs/vpc#endpoint-url)
+3. Get the endpoint of your subnet region, endpoint URLs list can be found [here](https://cloud.ibm.com/apidocs/vpc#endpoint-url).

 4. Get the virtual server instance ID by selecting on your instance in [IBM VPC virtual server instances UI](https://cloud.ibm.com/vpc-ext/compute/vs) and then extracting from the instance's details.